syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.PrintMode"/>

-Gets or sets a value that indicates whether to define the number of pages to print
+Gets or sets a value that indicates whether to define the number of pages to print.
+See <a href="global.html#enum:printmode">printMode</a>.

 #### Default Value:
 {:.param}